Submissions

 3. Manuscript submissions must be via the OJS platform;

-4. Before submitting the manuscript, the author must register with the Dynamics of Rural Society Journal, if already registered, just login;
+4. Before submitting the manuscript, authors must register with Dynamics of Rural Society Journal.
+If already registered, simply log in.
+For the registration and submission guidelines, please refer to the Registration and Submission Guide menu;

 5. Make sure the topics and studies in your manuscript are in accordance with the scope and focus of the Dynamics of Rural Society Journal;